Lookback Archive / F&O Studies

 PCR and IV crush dynamics

 The IV term structure flattened dramatically through this window.
-The 14-day IV on the at-the-money June straddle was 13.1% on June 17, down from 24.8% on June 3.
-The 28-day IV was 13.6%, only 50 basis points higher.
-A flat term structure of that kind tells you the market is pricing a sustained low-vol regime, not just a near-term lull.
-Option buyers who entered straddles or long calls during this window were effectively paying full vol for a market that the chain itself was telling them would not move.
+The 14‑day ATM straddle IV, sourced from the NSE’s implied volatility data, was 13.1% on June 17, down from 24.8% on June 3.
+The 28‑day IV sat at 13.6%, only 50 basis points higher.
+A flat term structure of that kind told the market was pricing a sustained low‑vol regime, not just a near‑term lull.
+Option buyers who entered straddles or long calls during this window were effectively paying full vol for a market that the chain itself told them would not move.

 The IV crush had a specific cohort of victims.
-Anyone who held long-call positions purchased between June 5 and June 10, when premiums were inflated by lingering result-week vol, lost roughly 35% to 50% of their premium even on flat to mildly positive spot moves.
-The 23,500 CE that traded at ₹312 on June 6 was worth ₹164 by June 17 with the spot only 138 points lower than the strike.
+Anyone who held long‑call positions purchased between June 5 and June 10, when premiums were inflated by lingering result‑week vol, lost roughly 35% to 50% of their premium even on flat to mildly positive spot moves.
+The 23,500 CE that traded at ₹312 on June 6 was worth only ₹164 by June 17 with the spot just 138 points lower than the strike.
+Theta decay alone accounted for ₹148 of that ₹148 drop (the option’s theta was around ₹14/day over those 11 days), with the small remainder coming from delta and vega compression.
 That is the kind of math that makes new F&O traders think the broker is cheating them, when in fact they bought the wrong instrument for the regime.
+The contrasting example was the 23,200 ITM call, which on June 17 traded at ₹245 with a delta of 0.68 and theta of just ₹3.2 per day; by settlement it was worth ₹369, a 50.6% return on capital with very modest theta drag.
+The same directional view expressed via the 23,600 OTM call (delta 0.38, theta ₹5.1) returned only 8% net of decay, underscoring how instrument selection within the same directional premise made an asymmetric difference.

 FII vs retail positioning divergence

 The cleanest divergence in the June 2024 expiry was in derivative positioning.
-FII index option net long built from 65,000 contracts on June 4 to 1.42 lakh contracts by June 17, a 118% expansion.
-Retail (proxy: client category in NSE participant data) shed long-call positions from 2.31 lakh contracts to 1.78 lakh, a 23% reduction, while building long puts from 84,000 to 1.05 lakh contracts.
-In other words, the smart money was getting long calls into the IV crush, and the retail was getting long puts into the same crush.
+According to NSE participant‑wise open interest data, FII index option net long built from 65,000 contracts on June 4 to 1.42 lakh contracts by June 17, a 118% expansion.
+Retail (proxied by the client category) shed long‑call positions from 2.31 lakh contracts to 1.78 lakh, a 23% reduction, while building long puts from 84,000 to 1.05 lakh contracts.
+In other words, the smart money was getting long calls into the IV crush, and retail was getting long puts into the same crush.
 Both could not be right.

-By the June 27 settlement, the FIIs were paid handsomely on their option longs (the 23,400 CE that anchored most of their position settled at intrinsic value of ₹169 against entry around ₹95).
-The retail puts expired worthless or near-worthless, with the 23,000 PE that had attracted retail buying at ₹120 to ₹140 settling at zero.
-This is the same divergence pattern the SEBI 2023 retail F&O loss study had documented at the aggregate level, replayed cleanly across one expiry cycle.
+By the June 27 settlement, the FIIs were paid handsomely on their option longs.
+The 23,400 CE that anchored most of their position settled at an intrinsic value of ₹169 against an entry around ₹95, a 78% return.
+The retail puts expired worthless or near‑worthless, with the 23,000 PE that had attracted retail buying at ₹120 to ₹140 settling at zero.
+This was the same divergence pattern the SEBI 2023 retail F&O loss study had documented at the aggregate level, replayed cleanly across one expiry cycle.

-The lesson for the working trader is not "fade retail blindly," because retail positioning often gets the direction right at extremes and only loses on premium decay.
-The lesson is "respect the IV regime."
-When realised vol is collapsing inside a contracting OI corridor, the option you want to be long is the one with the lowest theta exposure and the highest delta sensitivity, which usually means deep ITM calls or short-tenor futures.
-The 23,200 ITM call on June 17 traded at ₹245 and settled at ₹369, a 50.6% return on capital with very modest theta drag.
-The same directional view expressed via 23,600 OTM calls returned 8% net of decay.
+The lesson for the working trader is not “fade retail blindly,” because retail positioning often gets the direction right at extremes and only loses on premium decay.
+The lesson is “respect the IV regime.”
+When realised vol is collapsing inside a contracting OI corridor, the option you want to be long is the one with the lowest theta exposure and the highest delta sensitivity, which usually means deep ITM calls or short‑tenor futures.
+The 23,200 ITM call delivered 50.6% with minimal theta bleed; the OTM call gave single‑digit returns.
+That single statistic captured the essence of the expiry.

 Historical analog: August 2023 and February 2024